 “More importantly, I believe the martial arts made me — and still makes me –a better person.”
 Dolph Lundgren

-In 1994, he married Anette Qviberg, a jewellery designer and fashion stylist in Marbella and Dolph spent considerable time in Europe, raising his two daughters.
-In 2009, Dolph received a call from friend Sly Stallone and ended up co-starring opposite Stallone, Bruce Willis and Arnold Schwarzenegger in the box office hit, THE EXPENDABLES.
+In 1994, he married Anette Qviberg, a jewelry designer and fashion stylist in Marbella and Dolph spent considerable time in Europe, raising his two daughters.
+In 2009, he received a call from friend Sylvester Stallone and ended up co-starring opposite Stallone, Bruce Willis and Arnold Schwarzenegger in the box office hit, THE EXPENDABLES.
 EXPENDABLES 2 followed and in 2014 Dolph reprised his role as comedic action-man Gunner Jensen in the highly anticipated EXPENDABLES 3, adding to the Expendables star-studded cast, Mel Gibson, Wesley Snipes, Antonio Banderas and Harrison Ford.

 Using his talents, seasoned actor Dolph Lundgren has also directed five feature films.
 His production companies, Thor Pictures and Red Orm Productions, are developing several projects which he will produce, star in and direct.
 In 2009 he co-wrote and directed: COMMAND PERFORMANCE produced by Avi Lerner at NuImage Films.

 Dolph is currently producing and starring in SKIN TRADE (2014), an action-thriller about human trafficking, that he also co-wrote.
 ‘This is a script I’ve had for seven years and I never though it was going to get made’, says Dolph.
 ‘It’s incredibly exciting to finally stand on the set and realize that it is actually happening.
 Especially working with actors like Ron Perlman, Peter Weller, Michael Jai White, Celina Jade and Thai martial arts legend Tony Jaa.’